A brief history of Changing Tunes

 2013 Changing Tunes expands to the South East, launching our first franchise in London

 2014 We host our Wish You Were Here conference to share research from criminologist Prof Shadd Maruna about the effectiveness of our work

-2016 Changing Tunes receives a record 72 Koestler awards from submissions across most of our prisons
+2016 Changing Tunes participants receive a record 72 Koestler awards from submissions across most of our prisons

 2017 We launch our second franchise, in the Midlands